Learn how the NCUA definition of a qualifying service facility differs for adding select groups or underserved areas.

-It is important to know these different definitions so you can always ensure that you have a qualifying service facility for a planned field of membership expansion, whether it is the addition of a new select group or an underserved area.
-Below is a comprehensive list of the different definitions of a qualifying service facility:
+It is important to know and understand how these definitions vary to ensure you have a qualifying service facility for a planned field of membership expansion, whether it is the addition of a new select group or an underserved area.

-Adding Select Groups
+Qualifying Service Facilities for Adding Select Groups

 For group additions, a qualifying service facility is defined by the NCUA as:

 A place where shares are accepted for members’ accounts, loan applications are accepted or loans are disbursed.
 This definition includes a credit union-owned branch, a mobile branch, an office operated on a regularly scheduled weekly basis, a credit union-owned ATM, or a credit union-owned electronic facility that meets, at a minimum, these requirements.
 A service facility also includes a shared branch or a shared branch network location, including a shared ATM or other electronic facility, if a credit union participates in a shared branching network.

 The credit union’s Internet Web site is not a service facility.